codegram/robinhood/README.md

 Each time a process finishes its execution, the lock is released so any other server (or system process) can execute it again.
 This ensures it will be executed in a synchronous manner (one after the other).
+It also garantees the executions will be distributed across the processes (or servers) so if a server goes down, the load will be distributed evenly across the rest of them.

 You can also set a timeout (in case a process hangs for some reason) and a throttling mechanism (so a process can't be re-scheduled before this time has